-While the survey was conducted in 2012, these general rules will apply in 2013 as well.
+While the survey was conducted in 2012, many of these general rules and standards still apply today.

 (Side note: There is another scoring model called VantageScore, and it ranges from 501 – 990.
 But in this article, I’m referring to your FICO score in particular, since it is the one used by most banks and lenders.)

-So that’s how I would define an excellent credit score in 2013, from a mortgage-lending standpoint.
+So that’s how I would define an excellent credit score, from a mortgage-lending standpoint.
 I would say anything north of 740 on the FICO range would make you a well-qualified borrower.
 But what about other types of financing?
 Let’s shift gears for a moment to talk about car loans.